brady800526/Practice-Backend-BasicRESTfulAPI_Python/README.md

 ## Conclusion

-These four methods are the commonly used function, we can learn how to build Bsic RESTful API.
+These four methods are the commonly used function.
+In this repo, we learn how to build Basic RESTful API.
 However, this practice still have to connect to MySQL or MongoDB to make it more practical.
 So, let's hurry up to try connecting to database!